Drug testing has become a prerequisite in employment in many governments and private sectors, healthcare, sports, schools, and colleges, etc.

 Drug testing labs re-test the samples that return positive and try to eliminate the possibility of a false positive.
 They use advanced and more sensitive testing methods (GC-MS and HPLC) to confirm the positive result.

 These testing methods give extremely precise results and have the tendency to differentiate between the target substances and chemicals that mimic the illicit substances.

 Drug tests have become very common for employment and are conducted to deter employees from illicit substance and alcohol use as well as to shortlist potential new hires.
 This initiation tends to provide a safe work environment and decrease liabilities.

-If your attempts to re-test have failed, you can consult your union leader who can help in filing grievance on behalf of you if you are a member.
+If your attempts to re-test have failed, you can consult your union leader, who can help in filing a grievance on your behalf of you if you are a member.
 Else, you can take the help of a private attorney to fight against a false-positive drug test.